NTPC gears up to meet rising power demand; generation up 23 pc | Headlines

 - India

+The country is witnessing a sharp increase in power demand, and NTPC is making all efforts for meeting demand as per the grid requirement, it said in a statement.

+NTPC has geared up to meet the increasing demand, and the generation from NTPC group stations has registered a 23 percent growth compared to the previous year, it stated.

-Under flexible utilisation of coal policy, NTPC is arranging coal at the stations where the stock position is critical.
+Under flexible utilization of coal policy, NTPC is arranging coal at the stations where the stock position is critical.

 It is also augmenting 2.7 Lakh MT import coal left out from the contracts placed earlier.

-To have adequate planning by the generators, and to ensure adequate arrangement for gas, it is advised that the states may schedule power at least for a week.
+To have adequate planning by the generators and ensure adequate arrangement for gas, it is advised that the states may schedule power at least for a week.

-RRAS is to restore the frequency level at desired level and to relieve the congestion in the transmission network.
-RRAS shall support both regulation up and regulation down service.
+RRAS is to restore the frequency level at the desired level and to relieve the congestion in the transmission network.
+RRAS will support regulation-up and regulation-down service.

+Meanwhile, in a separate statement, the power ministry said NTPC is committed to improving the power supply in Bihar.

+NTPC has been supplying power to Bihar as per the schedule provided by various stations of NTPC and its JVs (Joint Ventures), the ministry said.
+During the fortnight from August 14, 2021, to August 28, 2021, on average, NTPC has supplied around 73 MU (million units) power on daily basis to Bihar, which constitutes around 62 percent of the total consumption of Bihar during the same period.
+The peak demand months for the FY 2021-22, as declared by the Eastern Region Power Committee at the beginning of the year, were April, May, and June.
+Accordingly, overhauling in some units was planned during this period to align with the low demand period.
+These units will gradually be taken back into service, the ministry said.
+Further, Unit 2 of NTPC's Darlipalli station in Odisha is being declared on commercial operation from September 1, 2021, and Bihar will get nearly 94 MW share from this plant.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)